Reynolda House & Historic District

 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

-The Reynolda House and Historic District, set in what is now the Buena Vista neighborhood of Winston-Salem, was once the 1,067-acre estate of the Reynolds family’s tobacco barons Katharine Smith Reynolds and her husband Richard Joshua (R. J.) Reynolds (pictured right).
+The Reynolda House and Historic District, set in what is now the Buena Vista neighborhood of Winston-Salem, was once the 1,067-acre estate of the Reynolds family’s tobacco barons Katharine Smith Reynolds and her husband Richard Joshua (R. J.) Reynolds.
 The Reynolda Historic District was listed on the National Register of Historic Places in 1980.

 Reynolda House Museum of American Art

-Designed by architect Charles Barton Keen, Reynolda House was built in 1917 by Katharine Smith Reynolds and her husband Richard Joshua Reynolds, founder of the R. J. Reynolds Tobacco Company.
+Designed by architect Charles Barton Keen, Reynolda House was built in 1917 by Katharine Smith Reynolds and her husband, Richard Joshua Reynolds, founder of the R. J. Reynolds Tobacco Company.
 Reynolda House was home to two generations of the Reynolds family.
 The house originally occupied the center of a 1,067-acre estate.
-In 1965, the house opened to the public as an institution dedicated to the arts and education and in 1967, as an art museum.
-Today, Reynolda House Museum of American Art displays a premier collection of American art from the colonial period to the present & hosts regular special events.
+In 1965, the house opened to the public as an institution dedicated to the arts and education and, in 1967, as an art museum.
+Today, Reynolda House Museum of American Art displays a premier collection of American art from the colonial period to the present, and the Babcock Wing Gallery features continually changing exhibitions.
+Most recently, the ping pong room in the basement was restored and is available to try your hand at.
+Special events are also held at the house.

 Reynolda House Hours